-The medical room is adjoining the music room.
+- Medical Room The medical room is adjoining the music room.
 The room comprises a bed, water facility, and first aid kit.
 The room is within 10 metres of a toilet.

-2. Location of First Aid Boxes
+- 2. Location of First Aid Boxes First aid boxes are clearly labelled with a white cross on a green background.
+They are located in:

+- The junior toilets

+- The computer room

+- The school office

+- The kitchen

+- Year 1 classroom

+- Year 6 Classroom

+- The medical room

-First aid boxes are clearly labelled with a white cross on a green background.
-They are located in the infant toilets, the computer room, the school office, the kitchen, the far Crystal Palace, Year 6 classroom and the medical room.
-First aid kits for trips and off-site games lessons are stored in the medical room.
+First aid kits for trips and off-site games lessons are stored in the school office.